This project is no longer active, and this page is no longer being updated.

 NOTE: Based on the results of NCDOT’s funding formula, this project was not funded in the current State Transportation Improvement Program, and studies have concluded for the time being.
 If the project is funded at a later date, updates will be posted to this page.

 U.S. 401 is an important link between Fayetteville, Lillington and Raleigh.
 In recent years, the road has seen an increase in traffic because of growth in the area.

-US 401 is an important link between Fayetteville, Lillington and Raleigh.
-In recent years, it has seen an increase in traffic because of growth in the region.
-The purpose of the US 401 Corridor Study is to identify deficiencies in the existing corridor and develop alternatives for accommodating future growth in traffic volumes.
+The purpose of the U.S. 401 Corridor Study is to identify deficiencies in the existing corridor and to develop alternatives for accommodating future growth in traffic volumes.

-Areas under consideration are part of this regional study of the US 401 Corridor and include congested sections on US 401, NC 55 and NC 210.
-The proposed project extends roughly 39 miles from north of Fayetteville in Cumberland County to north of Fuquay-Varina in Wake County.
+Areas under consideration as part of this study include congested sections on U.S. 401, N.C.
+55 and N.C.
+210. The proposed project extends roughly 39 miles from north of Fayetteville in Cumberland County to north of Fuquay-Varina in Wake County.